tacatac/archnosh/README.md

 * system-control-normal.service
 * service-manager-svscan.path

 `system-control-normal.service` uses nosh targets to bring up enabled services.
+Simply run `system-control enable <service>` and `systemctl disable <service>` for its equivalent in order to switch management of the service over to nosh.

-`service-manager-svscan.path` will scan and bring up any service bundle you place in the /service directory (which you will have to create) and is the more typical daemontools [approach](https://cr.yp.to/daemontools/faq/create.html#why).
+`service-manager-svscan.path` will scan and bring up any service bundle you place in the /service directory (which you will have to create), effectively enabling it.
+This is the more typical daemontools [approach](https://cr.yp.to/daemontools/faq/create.html#why).

 It's probably simpler to stick to just one of these methods.